What is Wi-Fi security?

 - Disable UPnP.
 Even though it is a convenient feature, it’s best to restrict access to your network with no manual configuration.

 - Update your devices and software.
-Strengthen your network security by regularly updating your device software and firmware.
+Strengthen your network security by regularly updating device software and firmware.
 The latest versions usually contain security patches, bug fixes, and increased security against cyber threats.

 - Use a VPN.
 A VPN service should be the cornerstone of your cybersecurity routine.
 It encrypts your online traffic, adding an extra layer of security when accessing the internet.
 It is a must-have if you often use public Wi-Fi networks.